Assignments give admins the capability to pose a question or task to learners who have to submit an entry against the assignment.

 Yes, you can edit the feedback by clicking the 'Edit Feedback' button.

-Instructors will have a limited view of the admin portal to only include peer learning capabilities.
+Facilitators will have a limited view of the admin portal to only include peer learning capabilities.
 This will include being able to comment on and grade submissions and their comments will also appear in navy colour.

 Q: What does “watching post” mean?